Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This draft presents a specification for media Ingest from a live source.
+   This draft presents a specification for media ingest from a live ingest source to a processing entity.
    Two profiles are defined.
-   The first profile is based on the fragmented
-   MPEG-4 (fmp4) format.
-The second profile
-   supports ingest of a media streaming presentation based on MPEG DASH or HLS using a common media format.
+The first profile CMAF ingest is based on the fragmented MPEG-4 (fmp4) format.
+The second profile supports ingest of a media streaming presentation based on MPEG DASH or HLS using a common media format.
-   Details on carriage of metadata markers, timed text,
+   Details on ingest of metadata markers, timed text,
-   subtitles and encryption specific metadata are also included.
+   subtitles and encryption specific metadata are also included in the specification.

 ## Copyright Notice and Disclaimer ## {#CopyRights}